 - Monthly evidence-based medicine, journal club and preventive medicine conferences

-- Monthly workshops in gynecologic procedures, casting and splinting, suturing and other office-based procedures, using state-of-the-art training models
+- Monthly workshops in gynecologic procedures, joint injection techniques, casting and splinting, suturing and other office-based procedures, using state-of-the-art training models

 - Monthly health systems management (practice management) conferences